RootKit-Org/AI-Aimbot/README.md

 pip install mss
 pip install numpy
 ```
-***IF YOU GET THE FOLLOWING ERROR `pip is not recognized as an internal or external command, operable program, or batch file` Ask someone in the discord to help you out.
-We will be releasing a video about this soon since all the videos available for it are garbage.***

 ### Run
 If you have python and the packages you are good to go.
 Load up any game on your MAIN monitor and load into a game.